1. Home

-Are herbal stimulant laxatives safe?
-An important question as herbs known for their laxative effects can be found in a variety of dietary supplements, weight loss teas and colon cleansing preparations.
-This overview of the safety and side effects of herbal stimulant laxatives can help you make an educated decision as to whether they are right for you.
+Herbs known for their laxative effects can be found in a variety of dietary supplements, weight-loss teas, and colon cleansing preparations.
+Before you think about using one of these products, it is important to be educated about their safety and effectiveness.
+This overview can help you make an educated decision about whether or not herbal laxatives are right for you.

 Types of Herbal Stimulant Laxatives